kudo07/react-01--Pictures/README.md

 ## 🌲INTRODUCTION

-This is the movies site to display the movies with the smooth UI and AI powered voice assistent using ReactJs , Redux and Material UI
+This is the movies site to display the movies with the smooth UI using ReactJs , Redux and Material UI

 ## 💰TECH-STACK